-As of March 31, 2024, approximately 4% of our cash and cash equivalents and marketable securities were denominated in Canadian dollars.
-We incur significant expenses in Canadian dollars in connection with our operations in Canada.
+A portion of our cash and cash equivalents and marketable securities are denominated in Canadian dollars, and we incur significant expenses in Canadian dollars in connection with our operations in Canada.
 We do not currently engage in foreign currency hedging arrangements for our Canadian dollar expenditures, and, consequently, foreign currency fluctuations may adversely affect our earnings; however, in the future, we may engage in exchange rate hedging activities in an effort to mitigate the impact of exchange rate fluctuations.
 Any hedging technique we implement may fail to be effective.
 If our hedging activities are not effective, changes in currency exchange rates may have a more significant impact on the market price of our common shares.